 - Finally, AutoFill the rest to finish the pro rata share calculation.

-Read More: How to Calculate Intrinsic Value of a Share in Excel
+Read More: How to Calculate Percentage Share in Excel

 In the case of pro rata share calculation for house rent, we do not follow the same procedure as the annual salary pro rata calculation process.
 At the time of house rent calculation, each renter has to give money based on his resident days and the total of all the renters combines the total rent.